 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

-What Does The Institutional Ownership Tell Us About Premier Oil?
+What Does The Institutional Ownership Tell Us About Premier Gold Mines?

-Premier Oil already has institutions on the share registry.
-Indeed, they own 86% of the company.
+We can see that Premier Gold Mines does have institutional investors; and they hold 34% of the stock.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Premier Oil's historic earnings and revenue, below, but keep in mind there's always more to the story.
+You can see Premier Gold Mines's historic earnings and revenue, below, but keep in mind there's always more to the story.

 General Public Ownership

 The general public, mostly retail investors, hold a substantial 51% stake in PG, suggesting it is a fairly popular stock.
 This size of ownership gives retail investors collective power.
 They can and probably do influence decisions on executive compensation, dividend policies and proposed business acquisitions.